Year-round (perennial) allergies result from exposure to airborne substances (such as house dust) that are present throughout the year.

 The eustachian tube, which connects the middle ear and the back of the nose, may become swollen.
 As a result, hearing can be impaired, especially in children.
 Children may also develop chronic ear infections.
 Some people have recurring sinus infections (chronic sinusitis) and growths inside the nose (nasal polyps).
 When affected, the eyes water and itch.
 The whites of the eyes may become red, and the eyelids may become red and swollen.

-Many people who have a perennial allergy also have asthma, possibly caused by the same allergens that contribute to allergic rhinitis and allergic conjunctivitis.
+Many people who have a perennial allergy also have asthma, possibly caused by the same allergy triggers (allergens) that contribute to allergic rhinitis and allergic conjunctivitis.

 Diagnosis is based on symptoms plus the circumstances in which they occur—that is, in response to certain activities, such as petting a cat.